Mailing list: email@example.com [Subscribe] [Archive]

 Those completed documents provide a detailed, protocol-level IP-NNI specification for one service – voice.
 From this initial profile, further specifications can more easily be developed.
 The two new ratified documents are (1) IP Interconnection Profile, which describes a reference architecture and specifications for both the protocol and media as it appears “on-the-wire” at interconnect points; and (2) IP Interconnection Routing Report, which documents mechanisms for identifying the preferred IP interconnection point for a given phone number.

-These three documents are available from the SIP Forum website free of charge.
+These four documents are available from the SIP Forum website free of charge.

 - Signature-based Handling of Asserted information using toKENs (SHAKEN)